JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 Many choose in this instance to act on the prediction and dodge the ball, resulting in an avoidance of the collision.
 Though I imagine each and every one has experienced what happens if one is too late to act and the collision takes place.
 Our **observation**, whether actually real or not, has yielded a **prediction**, determined with causality, which was promptly **verified** either by being hit or by avoiding the collision.
-Hence trusting one's senses, though technically a leap of faith, is simply useful ans proven to work.
+Hence trusting one's senses, though technically a leap of faith, is simply useful and has proven to work.

 > Denying the existence of God is as much a leap of faith as asserting it.